CG93 - Bachelor of Medical Science (Specialisation)

 Completing the Bachelor of Medical Science (Specialisation) is your gateway to a wide variety of health professional roles.
 Depending on your chosen specialisation you will be qualified to work in roles such as:

 The Clinical Measurement specialisation plan has been developed in conjunction with the relevant professional societies including the Australian and New Zealand Society of Respiratory Science, Australian Neorophysiology Technologists of Australia and Professionals in Cardiac Sciences of Australia.
 The Nutrition specialisation has been developed in accordance with guidelines from the Nutrition Society of Australia.

 The Bachelor of Medical Science (Specialisation) is a practical course designed to ensure you graduate with knowledge in sciences, study and research skills and professional health experience.

-While studying this course you will have the flexibility to specialise and pursue career opportunities in Clinical Investigation, Nutrition or Pathology.
+While studying this course you will have the flexibility to specialise and pursue career opportunities in Biotechnology, Clinical Measurement or Nutrition.

-The work of Clinical Investigation Scientists centres around four primary disciplines - cardiac sciences, neurophysiology, respiratory sciences and sleep sciences.
+The work of Clinical Measurement Scientists centres around four primary disciplines - cardiac sciences, neurophysiology, respiratory sciences and sleep sciences.